AESM/KittyParty/README.md

 KittyParty
 ==========================================================================

-A chat program where users can send messages and GIFs that "correspond" with what they're saying .
+A chat program where users send GIFs that "correspond" with their messages.

 ## Contents